-In Canada and the United States, Allowable Security for the Fund's Eligible Investments, includes, one or more of the following: mortgage, hypothec, promissory note, deed of trust, registerable loan agreement, agreement for sale, caveat, lien, land lease (or assignment thereof), borrower corporate guarantee, borrower personal guarantee, direction to pay, assignment of rents and leases, and/or any certificate, instrument, or written agreement, understanding, or opportunity, that represents direct or indirect title to, or an interest in, real estate, or is secured by any lien or charge upon the capital, assets, profits, property or credit of any person or corporate entity acceptable to the Manager.
+In Canada and the United States, Allowable Security for the Fund's Eligible Investments includes one or more of the following: mortgage, hypothec, promissory note, deed of trust, registerable loan agreement, agreement for sale, caveat, lien, land lease (or assignment thereof), borrower corporate guarantee, borrower personal guarantee, direction to pay, assignment of rents and leases, and/or any certificate, instrument, or written agreement, understanding, or opportunity, that represents direct or indirect title to, or an interest in, real estate, or is secured by any lien or charge upon the capital, assets, profits, property or credit of any person or corporate entity acceptable to the Manager.

-In Mexico, Allowable Security for the Fund's invested capital is a commercial contract or trust agreement of a Guaranty Bank Trust as provided for by Mexico's general law of credit instruments and operations (GLCIO).
-The Guaranty Bank Trust used to secure the Fund's invested capital will have the Partnership, directly or indirectly, as first beneficiary of the Guaranty Bank Trust and/or any certificate, instrument, or written agreement, understanding, or opportunity, that represents direct or indirect title to or an interest in real estate, or is secured by any lien or charge upon the capital, assets, profits, property or credit of any person or corporate entity acceptable to the Manager.
+In Mexico, Allowable Security for the Fund's invested capital is a Mexican Trust.
+The Mexican Trust used to secure the Fund's invested capital will have the Partnership, directly or indirectly, as first beneficiary or first assignee, as applicable, of the Mexican Trust and/or any certificate, instrument, or written agreement, understanding, or opportunity, that represents direct or indirect title to or an interest in real estate, or is secured by any lien or charge upon the capital, assets, profits, property or credit of any person or corporate entity acceptable to the Manager.